PrincewillIroka/React-Native-UI-Templates/README.md

 - Then run *yarn start* && *yarn android* in 2 separate terminals to run the app on an Android device.
 You could also run on iOS simulator too

 ### Want to suggest a UI ?
-If you would love to suggest a UI for me to work on, you can create an issue and I'll consider it.
+If you would love to suggest a UI for me to work on, you can message me on **[Twitter](https://twitter.com/PrincewillIroka)** and I'll consider it.

 ### Screenshots